Key Takeaways

 While less common, ticks can live in parks, playgrounds, and gardens where pets and wildlife bring them into human areas.
 In urban environments, ticks often enter through animals like squirrels, birds, stray cats, and domestic pets.
 Once inside, they can establish themselves in shaded lawns, gardens, and hidden corners.
 Pet bedding, dog houses, and shaded kennels are particularly vulnerable to tick infestations.
 Urban residents should regularly check their pets and outdoor areas to prevent ticks from becoming established.Animal Nests and Burrows

-Ticks live in nests and burrows of rodents, birds, and small mammals, as these provide food sources and shelter for laying eggs.
+Ticks live in the nests and burrows of rodents, birds, and small mammals, which provide food sources and shelter for laying eggs.
 Rodents, in particular, act as carriers that introduce ticks into human environments.
-Birdhouses, animal dens, and attics with signs of small wildlife activity are potential tick hotspots.
-By controlling rodent and small animal activity around your property, you can reduce the likelihood of tick infestations in these hidden spaces.Humid and Shady Areas
+Potential tick hotspots are birdhouses, animal dens, and attics with signs of small wildlife activity.
+Controlling rodent and small animal activity around your property can reduce the likelihood of tick infestations in these hidden spaces.Humid and Shady Areas

 Ticks cannot survive prolonged exposure to the sun.
 They prefer shaded, humid areas like under trees, bushes, and leaf canopies.
 Moist soil, shaded wood piles, and garden borders with dense vegetation all create favorable conditions for ticks to survive and reproduce.
 Ticks rely on these cool environments to avoid dehydration and remain active while waiting for hosts.
 Areas with frequent irrigation or natural moisture buildup further attract ticks, so proper drainage is critical to minimizing their presence.How to Identify Tick-Infested Areas